 - Extreme fatigue to the point of being unable to stay awake

-Combining methadone with other drugs, whether illegal or prescription drugs, can also lead to serious heart problems.
-These heart problems range from arrhythmia to heart attack.
+Combining methadone with other illegal or prescription drugs can also lead to serious heart problems.
+These heart problems range from arrhythmia to heart attacks.

 Methadone Withdrawal Timeline and Symptoms